itchio/butler/docs/installing.md

 Follow the Linux instructions, except:

   * On macOS, the `~/.bash_profile` file is used instead of `~/.bashrc`
+    * You may have to create that file if it doesn't exist yet.
   * If you want to use the itch app version, use this line in your `~/.bash_profile` instead:

 ```sh